 Classic children’s tales form the foundation of our annual summer camp for Putnam County children, Express C.A.M.P.
 (Character, Attitude, Morals, Perspective).
 This week-long summer camp led by local Putnam County K-5 educators and college-aged counselors is designed to teach first- through fifth-grade children how to actively engage with others who might have different views, while also encouraging them to express and develop their own values.

-We’re currently collaborating with Thomas Wartenberg, a renowned philosopher whose website, Teaching Children Philosophy, is the inspiration for much of our ethics education programming for children.
-His visit in February 2019 will kick off with a professional development workshop for local educators.
-He’s also visiting a DePauw class about teaching philosophy using children’s literature and giving a public talk about his work.
+We’ve hosted visits from scholars like Thomas Wartenberg, a renowned philosopher whose website, Teaching Children Philosophy.
+His work is the inspiration for much of our ethics education programming for children.
+His visit in February 2019 kicked off with a professional development workshop for local educators.
+He also visited a DePauw class about teaching philosophy using children’s literature and gave a public talk about his work.
 This is the first of many professional development workshops we will plan for educators who want to incorporate ethics into their classrooms.